ESC

 Operators

-Arithmetic, comparison, logical, compound assignment, and increment/decrement operators in Soli.
+Arithmetic, comparison, logical, compound assignment, conditional assignment, and increment/decrement operators in Soli.

 Arithmetic Operators